Bealby/grandpas-pocket-watch-shop/README.md

-- The `Products` page will display products unified in size and laid out symmetrically in 4 columns for large screens and decreasing to 3, 2 and 1 column as the screen sizes reduce.
+- The `Products` page will display products unified in size and laid out symmetrically in 4 columns for large screens and decreasing to 3, 2 and 1 column for smaller screens respectively.
   This ensures the products are clearly viewed and not rendered too small on any device screen size.